aaronoh/CNDS-CA3-WebSockets/README.md

 Once the server has started open your web browser and navigate to http://localhost:3000/

-When you connect to the page you will be prompted to enter a username, from there you will be able to chat by typing in the input file don the bottom of the screen and pressing the enter key on your keyboard.
+When you connect to the page you will be prompted to enter a username, from there you will be able to chat by typing in the box on the bottom of the page and pressing the enter key on your keyboard.
+You can also change the backgroud colour of the chat for all connected clients by clicking the 'Change Background' button at the top of the page.